top of page

 Orienting to Cyclical Time

-If you are in the beginning stages of disentangling yourself from the death-grip of industrial growth society, shifting from linear time to cyclical time can seem quite foreign and unfamiliar at first.
-We become so used to perceiving time as a never-ending accumulation of one event after the other... a building of sorts, or perhaps you might visualize it as a straight line with a starting point and an ending (life/death).
-Be gentle with yourself as you begin to open your mind and body to your natural biorhythmic movement.
-Disorientation, dislocation and disassociation are all manifestations of the trauma of separation from nature.
+If you are in the beginning stages of disentangling yourself from the death-grip of colonial capitalism, shifting from linear to cyclical time can seem quite foreign and unfamiliar at first.
+As part of our colonial conditioning, many of us have have become used to perceiving time as a never-ending accumulation of events.
+Disorientation, dislocation and disassociation are all manifestations of the trauma of separation from nature (aka. colonial fragmentation).
+Making the shift toward nature's cycles will take time.
+That is why we came up with the Nature's Arc of Change as a tool to support you on your journey.

 The Awakening of New Life